chinapedia/wikipedia.abstract.en/Page/Shamanism.md

 Malaysia

-Bobohizans.jpeg'' of Sabah, circa 1921.]]
+'' of Sabah, circa 1921.]]
 Shamanism were also practiced among the Malay community in Malay Peninsula and indigenous people in Sabah and Sarawak.
 People who practice shamanism in the country are generally called as _bomoh_ or _pawang_ in the Peninsula.[180][181]
 In Sabah, the Bobohizan is the main shaman among the Kadazan-Dusun indigenous community.[182]

 Mongolia

-Mongol_Darkhad_Shaman_just_starting_Shamanic_ritual.jpg'' performing rituals, 3 March 2019.
+'' performing rituals, 3 March 2019.
 At Khovsogol lake worship, during the "Blue Pearl" event in Mongolia.]]
 Mongolian classics, such as _The Secret History of the Mongols_, provide details about male and female shamans serving as exorcists, healers, rainmakers, oneiromancers, soothsayers, and officials.
 Shamanic practices continue in present-day Mongolian culture.[183][184][185][186][187]

 The spiritual hierarchy in clan-based Mongolian society was complex.
 The highest group consisted of 99 _tngri_ (55 of them benevolent or "white" and 44 terrifying or "black"), 77 _natigai_ or "earth-mothers", besides others.
 The _tngri_ were called upon only by leaders and great shamans and were common to all the clans.
 After these, three groups of ancestral spirits dominated.
 The "Lord-Spirits" were the souls of clan leaders to whom any member of a clan could appeal for physical or spiritual help.
 The "Protector-Spirits" included the souls of great shamans (_ĵigari_) and shamanesses (_abĵiya_).
 The "Guardian-Spirits" were made up of the souls of smaller shamans (_böge_) and shamanesses (_idugan_) and were associated with a specific locality (including mountains, rivers, etc.) in the clan's territory.[188]